Lesson 1.3

 Your Aircraft

-In an emergency, maintaining control of your UA is crucial.
+In an emergency, maintaining control of your UA is an absolute must.
 Whether your drone drifts due to signal interference or faces strong winds, your ability to steer it back on course or land it safely can prevent accidents and ensure a safe outcome.

 Know Your Control System:

-Understanding your drone’s control systems inside and out is crucial.
-This includes knowing how to navigate the controller’s interface, responding to malfunctions, and practicing emergency maneuvers.
+Understanding your drone’s control systems inside and out will greatly assist in this.
+This means knowing how to navigate the controller’s interface, responding to malfunctions, and practicing emergency maneuvers.

 Practice Quiz